EricJLarson/minnesotademise/README.md

-Data Analysis of Covid-19 and Climate
+Demise of Minnesota: Data Analysis of Covid-19 and Climate
 ===========

 This code pulls in data from the Internet, then generates a graphical report.